 We’re switching things up a bit with this review.
-We wanted to slow things down and find something in YEG different than spin, circuit, barre, dance or yoga and when we were sloothing for studios on Fitset.ca it led us to Lifestyle Meditation.
-We’d heard of these guys before from a friend who told us about how GORGEOUS and NEXT LEVEL cool this place is.
-So we bit – and took the time for the kind of relaxation and restoration that we didn’t even know we craved.
+We wanted to slow things down and find something in YEG different than spin, circuit, barre, dance or yoga.
+I’d heard of Lifestyle Meditation before and how GORGEOUS and NEXT LEVEL cool this place is, so I took the time for the kind of relaxation and restoration that I didn’t even know I craved.
 Lifestyle Meditation is Canada’s first meditation studio, and it’s a completely unique experience from any other boutique studio you’ve come to know.
 Although LM offers some yin yoga class, their business is based on a wide variety of meditation styles, with the overall goal of giving you a stress reducing injection of quiet happiness.
-Where do we sign-up?!
-We honestly had no idea what to expect when we walked in the doors, and we had serious post-meditation writers block trying to tell you about how much we enjoyed our time.
-It’s actually a bit shocking how little we remember from the class itself – it’s truly the lost hour – which means we did something right… right?
+I honestly had no idea what to expect when I walked in the doors, and I had serious post-meditation writers block trying to explain how much I enjoyed my time.
+It’s actually a bit shocking how little I remember from the class itself – it’s truly the lost hour – which means I did something right… right?

 10937 – 120 Street, Edmonton, AB